toml-lang/toml/toml.md

 odt4 = 1979-05-27 07:32:00Z
 ```

-One exception to RFC 3339 is permitted: seconds may be omitted if the instant
+One exception to RFC 3339 is permitted: seconds may be omitted, in which case
-occurs at a zero-second mark.
-In such a case, the offset immediately follows
-the minutes.
+`:00` will be assumed.
+The offset immediately follows the minutes.

 ```toml
 odt5 = 1979-05-27 07:32Z